 The rainforest of the biological transition zone of Wallacea between the Indo-Malayan and Australasian regions...

-Macaca nigra, 'Celebes Crested/Black Macaque', (Tangkoko National Park, Indonesia).
+The region includes endemic monkeys, such as Macaca nigra, 'Celebes Crested/Black Macaque'.
 A striking species, with all black fur and glaring orange eyes.
 Very short tail sometimes gives it the common name of an 'ape'.
 Mostly terrestrial during the day, reported to sleep in trees at night.
 Usually seen in troops..
 Endemic to the north east of Sulawesi mainland and islands.